-Compared to other materials of cladding, aluminium cladding gives more benefits.
-As the weight of aluminium is about one-third of that of steel (2.7gm/) for which aluminium is a great material to build with.
+Compared to other materials of cladding, aluminum cladding gives more benefits.
+As the weight of aluminum is about one-third of that of steel (2.7gm/) for which aluminum is a great material to build with.
 It lasts for several decades.

 4. Brick Cladding

-The bricks used in wall cladding purpose are constructed using lightweight materials and it is available in different colors.
-It gives full protection from all external elements where it is exposed to.
+The bricks used for wall cladding purpose are constructed using lightweight materials and it is available in different colors.
+It gives full protection from all external elements to which it is exposed.

 Brick cladding provides energy-efficient warmth in winter and cool in summer.
-It is because of the natural density and thermal insulating properties of brick that keeps building temperature moderate.
+This is because the natural density and thermal insulating properties of brick keep building temperature moderate.
 The use of bricks in cladding also reduces the energy consumption rate.

 5. Ceramic Cladding

 In today’s scenario ceramic cladding is the most demanding type of cladding in buildings.
 In ceramic cladding, mainly glazed tiles, commonly called ceramic tiles, are extensively used in numerous ways throughout the world.
 It provides additional support to the ceramic tiles.
 It offers numerous benefits.